arbergmann/revOps_dashboard/README.md

 ```sh
 pip install -r requirements.txt
 ```
+<b>Note: </b> You may see a note about incompatibility between two requirements.
+The app should still be able to render.
 5) Navigate to the `src` file using `cd src`
 6) Run the following code:
 ```sh